jpbacher/hr-database/README.md

 Converting HR data into a database using PostgreSQL

-Tech ABC has been experiencing rapid growth.
+Tech ABC Inc. has been experiencing rapid growth.
 The company has grown from 10 employees to 200 in only 6 months.
 Thus, HR is experiencing difficulty maintaining simple employee information in an Excel spreadsheet.

 #### Files used for creating database
-* *project*: displays project structure
+* *project.py*: displays project structure
 * *clean_staging_data.py*: script that removes commas from salary column
 * *queries.py*: contains all sql queries, imported into various scripts
 * *create_db_tables.py*: creates the HR database, and adds the tables